mvysny/karibu-testing/README.md

 When building apps with Vaadin Flow, your app manipulates Vaadin components server-side, while the browser is just a mere "reflection" of the server-side state.
-For example, setting the `Button`'s caption to "Foo" updates the `Button`'s state server-side; Vaadin flow then automatically applies the change in the browser-side `<vaadin-button>` element.
+For example, setting the `Button`'s caption to "Foo" updates the `Button`'s state server-side; Vaadin Flow then automatically applies the change in the browser-side `<vaadin-button>` element.
 This happens automatically, behind-the-scenes; this is tested by the Vaadin company and doesn't need to be tested by your app.
 Therefore, to test your app, you can leave out the "unimportant" browser part: you want your tests to focus on the server-side where your logic resides.